Shiven-2007/shivenagarwal-langgraph-mat496/readme.md

 ## Lesson 5: Chatbot with Summarising messages and Memory

 > In this lesson we made a chatbot with a function that summarises the chat if there are more than 6 messages.
 We also used the memory persistence so that state of the graph is saved and we can have multi turn conversations with the chatbot.

+## Lesson 6: Chatbot with External memory

+> This lesson is similar to the last one, except here the memory is saved to a local sqlite3 database.
+This means that even if we restart the environment, our in memory state is lost but we still have the state in the database and can refer back to it.
+This is especially useful for saving conversations.